Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Methodology

-To localize the leaf sensor, we use a YOLOv7 model for object detection \cite{wang2023yolov7} with classification confidence.
-We have opted for YOLOv7 as a lightweight alternative to other object detection models such as \cite{ren2015faster}, for performing inference faster on-board an embedded computer.
-The model is trained on input-target pairs, where an input is an RGB image of the leaf sensor directly interfacing a plant in the environment, and a target is a human-labeled bounding box representing the size and location of the detected leaf sensor in the given RGB image.
-Data are acquired with a FLIR Chameleon3 on-board the robot.
+To localize the leaf sensor, we use a fine-tuned YOLOv7 object detection model \cite{wang2023yolov7}, as this model is a lightweight alternative to competing models (such as \cite{ren2015faster}) for fast onboard inference.
+The model is trained in a supervised learning fashion, where input consists of an RGB image of a plant with a leaf sensor visible, and the output is a human-labeled bounding box representing the size and location of the desired leaf sensor detection in the image.
 A total of $2200$ images were used for training.

-We perform an additional detection verification upon receiving a positive leaf sensor detection.
-First, at least 3 consecutive positive detections with a small variance in bounding box centroids must be obtained.
-Then, given the focal length of the hyperspectral camera, known physical size of the leaf sensor and average YOLO bounding box location and size, the robot acquires a hyperspectral image if it calculates that it is within an ideal location\MH{?ideal location?} for hyperspectral image capture and resonance acquisition, relative to the leaf sensor.
+During deployment, we perform an additional detection verification procedure upon receiving a positive leaf sensor detection.
+First, at least three consecutive positive detections with a limited variance in bounding box centroids must be obtained.
+Then, given the focal length of the hyperspectral camera, the known size of the leaf sensor, and the average detected bounding box location and size, a hyperspectral image is acquired if the robot is at the desired distance from the leaf sensor for resonance acquisition.